 Doing this will help you to create the best content for the right audience while driving your ROI.

-So, there you have all the important questions you need to answer in order to create the right target audience for your content.
+So, there you have all the important steps you need to take, in order to create the right target audience for your content.

-It’s your turn now!
+So, now it’s your turn!
 What’s the biggest step you ever took towards identifying your audience?
 Let’s hear you!